-Semperflorens begonias, commonly called wax begonias, are one of the most popular bedding plants in the Western world.
+Semperflorens begonias, commonly called wax begonias, are one of the most popular bedding plants in landscaping.
 Innumerable flats of these sturdy plants are poked into the soil every spring to create lush beds of flowers.
 The reasons for this heavy use are obvious—they're a durable, ever-blooming plant that provides sweeping color in single or double blooms.

 While most people think of these exclusively as outdoor plants, in reality, they also make excellent indoor plants.
 Wax begonias are not merely annuals.
 In reality, they are a perennial shrub that grows to respectable size and flowers readily.

 Growing Conditions for Wax Begonias (Semperflorens)

-These are sturdy plants that will do best under these conditions:
+These are sturdy plants that do best under these indoor conditions:

 Wax begonias can grow in full sun in all but the hottest and harshest climates.
 Give them as much bright light as possible.

 They like it average to warm.
 As with all begonias, they do not like cold drafts and cannot tolerate freezing, but will thrive with temperatures in the 60s.

 Semperflorens prefer airy, light, fast-draining soil.